 Mondays were always a difficult day.
 He had all of his hardest classes—AP Calculus, AP Biology, AP European History, AP English, and Spanish, along with a couple of electives and no frees.
 The only good thing about the day was that he didn't have Gym.

-Moving to his locker, Malcolm switched out his books then stashed his backpack inside before heading to the Commons, an area filled with couches and tables for students to do homework or hang out.
-Most people used it when they had a free period and, as it was located right next to the lunchroom, it made the perfect place to sit down and wait for the lunch period to begin.
+Moving to his locker, he switched out his books and stashed his backpack before heading to the Commons, an area filled with couches and tables for students to do homework or hang out.
+Most people used it when they had a free period, and as it was located right next to the lunchroom, it made the perfect place to sit down and wait for the next period to begin.

-The bell rang and Malcolm jumped to his feet, making a beeline for the lunchroom in hopes of being at the front.
+The bell rang and he jumped to his feet, making a beeline for the lunchroom.
 After grabbing his food (chicken parmesan, carrots, and buttered noodles), he paid and sat down.
-Curtis joined him soon after and the two discussed the new anime Malcolm had started watching.
+Curtis joined him soon after, and the two discussed the new anime he had started.

-Tipping back his can of Monster in an attempt to drink the last few drops, Curtis wiped his mouth, shaking his head.
+Tipping back his can of Monster in an attempt to drink the last few drops, he wiped his mouth and shook his head.
 "Nope.
 Not the game, not the dance.
 I couldn't give less of a shit about that kind of stuff."

 Malcolm watched him poke his chicken with his fork.
 "Do you want to do something on Saturday then?"

-Malcolm felt his cheeks flush but accepted the plate anyway.
+Malcolm's cheeks flushed, but he accepted the plate, nevertheless.
 He was too hungry to let Curtis' words dissuade him.

 In the dimly lit room, Dr. Reeder gestured at an image on the Powerpoint slide.
 It displayed a container with two sides, one containing a few red beads, while the other had numerous ones.
-"So now with what we've discussed today about osmolarity, which side should the beads flow?"
-Malcolm raised his hand and Dr. Reeder nodded.
+"So now with what we've discussed today about osmolarity, which side should the water flow?"
+Malcolm raised his hand and he nodded.
 "Malcolm?"